 In this paper we propose kernel functions to add prior knowledge to learning algorithms for document classification.
-Such kernels use a term similarity measure based on the Word-Net hierarchy.
+Such kernels use a term similarity measure based on the WordNet hierarchy.
 The kernel trick is used to implement such space in a balanced and statistically coherent way.
-Cross-validation results show the benefit of the approach for the Support Vector Machines when few training examples are available.
+Cross-validation results show the benefit of the approach for the Support Vector Machines when few training data is available.

-1. Introduction
+1 Introduction

-Web-mediated access to distributed information is a complex problem.
-Before any learning can start, Web objects (e.g. texts) have to be detected and filtered accurately.
-In this perspective, text categorization (TC) is a useful device to filter out irrelevant evidence before other learning processes take place on huge sources of candidate information.
-To apply TC in Web search, methods based on small number of examples should be preferred.
-As such number decreases the classification accuracy decreases as well, thus, to mitigate this problem, most of the research efforts have been directed in enriching the document representation by using term clustering (term generalization) or adding compound terms (term specification).
+The large literature on term clustering, term similarity and weighting schemes shows that document similarity is a central topic in Information Retrieval (IR).
+The research efforts have mostly been directed in enriching the document representation by using clustering (term generalization) or adding compounds (term specifications).
 These studies are based on the assumption that the similarity between two documents can be expressed as the similarity between pairs of matching terms.
 Following this idea, term clustering methods based on corpus term distributions or on external (to the target corpus) prior knowledge (e.g. provided by WordNet) were used to improve the basic term matching.

 An example of statistical clustering is given in (Bekkerman et al., 2001).
 A feature selection technique, which clusters similar features/words, called the Information Bottleneck (IB), was applied to Text Categorization (TC).
 Such cluster based representation outperformed the simple bag-of-words on only one out of the three experimented collections.
-The effective use of external prior knowledge is even more difficult since no attempt has ever been successful to improve document retrieval or text classification accuracy, (e.g. see (Smeaton, 1999; Sussna, 1993; Voorhees, 1993; Voorhees, 1994; Moschitti & Basili, 2004)).
+The effective use of external prior knowledge is even more difficult since no attempt has ever been successful to improve document retrieval or text classification accuracy, (e.g. see (Smeaton, 1999; ?; Voorhees, 1993; Voorhees, 1994; Moschitti and Basili, 2004)).

 The main problem of term cluster based representations seems the unclear nature of the relationship between the word and the cluster information levels.
-Although (semantic) clusters tend to improve the system Recall, simple terms are, on a large scale, more accurate (e.g. (Moschitti & Basili, 2004)).
-To overcome this problem the hybrid spaces containing terms and clusters were experimented (e.g. (Scott & Matwin, 1999)) but the results, again, showed that the mixed statistical distributions of clusters and terms impact either marginally or even negatively on the overall accuracy.
+Even if (semantic) clusters tend to improve the system Recall, simple terms are, on a large scale, more accurate (e.g. (Moschitti and Basili, 2004)).
+To overcome this problem, hybrid spaces containing terms and clusters were experimented (e.g. (Scott and Matwin, 1999)) but the results, again, showed that the mixed statistical distributions of clusters and terms impact either marginally or even negatively on the overall accuracy.